 The 217 km coastline of Corfu features numerous beaches, almost 30 of which have been awarded the Blue Flag, offering a fascinating natural setting.
 Most of the beaches are well-organized with a good touristic infrastructure.
 In Corfu Town, you'll find the beach of Mon Repos and in the north-west the beach of Saint Spyridon, the wetland of the Antinioti lagoon as well as the beaches of St. Stefanos, Dassia, Kalami, Kerassia, Kouloura and Ipsos.
 Heading further up to the north-west, you'll discover the wonderful beaches of Agios Georgios, Arilla, Longa, Roda and Sidari with the famous 'Canal d'Amour', otherwise known as the 'Channel of Love'.

-In the West lies the beach of Paleokastritsa, one of the most popular on the island.
+In the west lies the beach of Paleokastritsa, one of the most popular on the island.
 In its central part, you'll find the beaches of Agios Gordis, Glyfada, Ermones, Kontogialos and Myrtiotissa, a nudist hangout.

-The south coast covers the beaches of St. George Argirades, Arkoudilla, a beach beneath a lush forest with difficult access, Gardenos, Kavos, Messonghi and Paramonas.
+The south coast features the beaches of St. George Argirades, Arkoudilla, a beach beneath a lush forest with difficult access, Gardenos, Kavos, Messonghi and Paramonas.
 Also, the villages of Benitses and Molos are popular tourist destinations.